bpamos/tf-aws-redis-enterprise-cluster/README.md

     - to use this file you need to change it from `terraform.tfvars.example` to simply `terraform.tfvars` then enter in your own inputs.

 1. Open repo in VS code
-2. Copy the variables template. or rename it 'terraform.tfvars'
+2. Copy the variables template. or rename it `terraform.tfvars`
     ```bash
     cp terraform.tfvars.example terraform.tfvars
     ```